Semi-infinite highest weight categories: Examples

-Now let $T := T(1)\oplus T(2)$.
-We claim that $\End_B(T)^{\op}$ is the algebra $A$ defined above.
-To prove this, one takes $z:T(1)\rightarrow T(1)$ to be an endomorphism whose image and kernel is the submodule $X$ of $T(1)$, $u:T(2) \rightarrow T(1)$ to be a homomorphism which includes $T(2)$ as a submodule of $X\subseteq T(1)$, and $v:T(1) \rightarrow T(2)$ to be a homomorphism with kernel containing $X$ and image $L(2)\subseteq T(2)$.
-Hence, $A\fdlmod$ is the Ringel dual of $B\fdlmod$ relative to $T$.
-Note also that the algebra $A$ is based $(+,+)$- and $(-,+)$-quasi-hereditary but it is {\em not} based $(+,-)$- or $(-,-)$-quasi-hereditary (cf. Definition~\ref{eclairs2}).
+Now let $T := T_-(1)\oplus T_-(2)$.
+We claim that $\End_A(T)^\op$ is the algebra $B$ defined above.
+To prove this, one takes $z:T_-(1)\rightarrow T_-(1)$ to be an endomorphism whose image and kernel is the submodule $X$ of $T_-(1)$, $u:T_-(2) \rightarrow T_-(1)$ to be a homomorphism which includes $T_-(2)$ as a submodule of $X\subseteq T_-(1)$, and $v:T_-(1) \rightarrow T_-(2)$ to be a homomorphism with kernel containing $X$ and image $L(2)\subseteq T_-(2)$.
+Hence, $B\fdlmod$ is the Ringel dual of $A\fdlmod$ relative to $T$.
+Note also that the algebra $B$ is based $(+,+)$- and $(-,+)$-quasi-hereditary but it is {\em not} based $(+,-)$- or $(-,-)$-quasi-hereditary (cf. Definition~\ref{eclairs2}).

-One can also analyze $A\fdlmod$ directly.
+One can also analyze $B\fdlmod$ directly.
 Its projective modules have the following structure:

-Continuing with $\eps = (-,-)$ or $\eps = (+,-)$, it is easy to check directly from this that $A\fdlmod$ is $(-\eps)$-highest weight, as we knew already due to Theorem~\ref{Creek}.
-However, it is {not} $\eps$-highest weight for either choice of $\eps$, so it is {\em not} signed highest weight.
+Continuing with $\eps = (-,-)$ or $\eps = (+,-)$, it is easy to check directly from this that $B\fdlmod$ is $(-\eps)$-highest weight, as we knew already due to Theorem~\ref{Creek}.
+However, it is {not} $\eps$-highest weight for either of these choices of $\eps$, so it is {\em not} fibered highest weight.

-We leave it to the reader to compute explicitly the indecomposable $(-\eps)$-tilting modules $\widetilde{T}(1)$ and $\widetilde{T}(2)$ in $B\fdlmod$.
+We leave it to the reader to compute explicitly the indecomposable $(-\eps)$-tilting modules $T'_+(1)$ and $T'_+(2)$ in $B\fdlmod$.
 Their structure reflects the structure of the injectives $I(1)$ and $I(2)$ in $A\fdlmod$.
-Let $\widetilde{T} := \widetilde{T}(1)\oplus\widetilde{T}(2) \cong T^*$.
-By the double centralizer property from Corollary~\ref{mustard}, we have that $B = \End_A(\widetilde{T})^{\op}$, as may also be checked directly.
-By Theorem~\ref{happels}, the functor $\der{R}\Hom_A(\widetilde{T},-):D^b(A\fdlmod)\rightarrow D^b(B\fdlmod)$ is an equivalence.
-Note though that $\der{R}\Hom_B(T,-):D^b(B\fdlmod)\rightarrow D^b(A\fdlmod)$ is {\em not} one; this follows using \cite[Theorem 4.1]{Keller} since $T(1)$ does not have finite projective dimension.
+Let $T' := T'_+(1)\oplus T'_+(2) \cong T^*$.
+By the double centralizer property from Corollary~\ref{mustard}, we have that $A = \End_B(T')^\op$, as may also be checked directly.
+By Theorem~\ref{happels}, the functor $\der{R}\Hom_B(T',?):D^b(B\fdlmod)\rightarrow D^b(A\fdlmod)$ is an equivalence.
+Note though that $\der{R}\Hom_A(T,?):D^b(A\fdlmod)\rightarrow D^b(B\fdlmod)$ is {\em not} one; this follows using \cite[Th.~4.1]{Keller} since $T_-(1)$ does not have finite projective dimension.